rtexelm/SignalMapper/README.md

 ### Tuesday

 - Have a working version of data retrieval and display
-- Continue styling and animation/interaction
+- Continue styling and animations/interactions

 ### Wednesday

-- Visually olish as much as possible to make sure the site is presentable
+- Visually polish as much as possible to make sure the site is presentable

 ### Thursday Morning